Get

 What Are Essential Oils?

-The use of essential oils has risen in the past decade, which means there’s a good chance you’ve used them in some way before.
-If you’ve missed out on the essential oil craze, though, you might be wondering what exactly these oils are.
-Basically, essential oils are just the parts of a plant that cause it to taste and smell the way it does.
+The use of essential oils has risen in the past decade, and there’s a good chance you’ve used them in some way before.
+If you’ve missed out on the essential oil craze, you might wonder what exactly the oils are.
+Essential oils are the parts of a plant that cause it to taste and smell the way it does.
 The essential oils we use in our homes come from extraction via cold pressing or distillation.

-And these essential oils can be used in a variety of ways!
 You can use essential oils as aromatherapy (how they’re most often used), homeopathic remedies, killing fleas, and more.
-But though essential oils are relatively harmless for us, many can be highly toxic to our cats.
+Although essential oils are relatively harmless for us, many are highly toxic to our cats.

 However, cedarwood essential oil is one of the few generally safe ones.